natefinch/diceware/README.md

 	  -t="": read word list from tsv file ('12345	word' style) -w=6: number of words to generate

 The -8, -b, -f, and -t flags cannot be combined.
-If more than one is specified, only one takes effect, in this order: -f, -t, -8, -b

 ### Examples